 What is this biological, psychological thing that I think I am?
-Am I really in control or is this idea a figment of my colourful imagination, a construct of an outward facing personality that needs to feel in control of what it sees as a hostile world?
-Does this I that I think I am have free will to choose its direction, or is the environment, or perhaps something else the director and overseer of my life?
-Do I make my life or does my life make me?
+Am I really in control, or is this idea a figment of my colourful imagination?
+Maybe it's merely a construct of an outward-facing personality that needs to feel in control of a hostile world?
+Does this “I” that I think I am have free will to choose its direction, or is the environment, or perhaps something else, the director and overseer of my life?
+Do I make my life, or does my life make me?

-A couple of years ago, if I had considered these questions, I would have answered firmly, yes; I am in control.
-I get to decide what I do from moment to moment therefore I have free will.
-I can raise my arm or not.
-I can smoke cigarettes or give them up (I did give them up – eventually).
-I can decide to train today or not, I can design my life as I wish.
+Years ago, if I had considered these questions, I would have answered firmly, yes; I am in control.
+I get to decide what I do from moment to moment.
+Therefore, I have free will.
+I can raise my arm or not, smoke cigarettes or give them up (I did give them up – eventually, but it was very difficult).
+I can decide to train today or not; I can design my life as I wish.
 Or at least I liked to believe I could, even though results didn't always reflect that belief.
-Either way, I felt that I was responsible, a free agent in charge of conditions.
-The notion that external forces determined my life was incompatible with my world view.
+Either way, I felt that I was responsible, a free agent in charge of how I reacted to conditions.
+The notion that external forces determined my life was incompatible with my worldview.

 A man may be a pessimistic determinist before lunch and an optimistic believer in the will's freedom after it